Bangkok Air Pollution Forces 352 Schools To Close - UrduPoint

 Nearly two million students in and around New Delhi were told to stay home in November after authorities ordered schools to shut because of worsening air pollution.

-Pakistan's most populated province of Punjab in November closed schools in smog-hit major cities for two weeks, with thousands hospitalised as air pollutants hit 30 times the level deemed acceptable by the WHO.
+Pakistan's most populated province, Punjab, closed schools in smog-hit major cities for two weeks in November, with thousands hospitalised as air pollutants hit 30 times the level deemed acceptable by the WHO.

 Bangkok's school closures come as UNICEF said in a report that 242 million children's schooling was affected by climate shocks in 2024.